Shippable/docs/sources/platform/runtime/overview.md

 * [Ubuntu 14.04 LTS](/platform/runtime/os/ubuntu14)
 * [Ubuntu 16.04 LTS](/platform/runtime/os/ubuntu16)

+#### Common components installed
+All our images come pre-installed with the following packages....

+* build-essential
+* curl
+* gcc
+* gettext
+* git
+* htop
+* jq
+* libxml2-dev
+* libxslt-dev
+* make
+* nano
+* openssh-client
+* openssl
+* psmisc
+* python-dev
+* python-pip
+* python-software-properties
+* software-properties-common
+* sudo
+* texinfo
+* unzip
+* virtualenv

 Since we are a Docker based platform, any custom image based on a Linux distro can be used in Job Runtime.

 <a name="language"></a>
 ### Language
-For both the OS versions, we maintain [language](platform/language-overview)  specific images that are constantly updated so that the latest and greatest versions are always available for you to test.
+For both the OS versions, we maintain [language](platform/runtime/language/overview)  specific images that are constantly updated so that the latest and greatest versions are always available for you to test.
 We update these version on a monthly cadence.
 We support the following languages -

 * [Clojure](/platform/runtime/language/clojure)